Annie M. Knott: Life

 Around this time, her husband abandoned the family.
 In 1885, having friends in Detroit, Michigan, Knott and her children moved there from Chicago.
 In 1887 and 1888, she had class instruction with Mary Baker Eddy, who had founded the Christian Science church based upon what she called her discovery of the "Science of the Christ."
 Afterwards, Knott was given the certificate C.S.D., allowing her to teach Christian Science herself.
+She also later heard Eddy speak in Chicago.

 As a Christian Science practitioner and teacher, and from 1889 to April 1895, pastor, she became a prominent resident of Detroit and was invited to be one of the people, mostly men, to write letters for the Detroit Century Box, a time capsule organized by the mayor, William C. Maybury.
 Her letter, along with those from Maybury, James E. Scripps, D. Augustus Straker and more than 50 others, was sealed in a metal box at midnight on December 31, 1900.

 In 1919, Knott became the first woman to serve on the church's Board of Directors.
 She had also been one of the first two women to be appointed to the Board of Lectureship in 1898 along with Sue Harper Mims.